Adverse Camber

 • the unusual freedom for the bassist soloing because there is another bassist playing the changes at the same time (very rare: usually the bassist when soloing has to keep the chords or melody going while trying to do an interesting solo too);

 • the challenge it’s given me both in terms of playing the melodies and playing arco.
-It’s good fun.
-There’s nowhere to hide, which is how it should always be;
+It’s good fun;

 • the impact playing with another bassist has had when I’m not playing with the other bassist;